 Red: High capacity magazines (high capacity mags hold 10+ rounds)

 Blue: High capacity magazines.
-Buyer must meet blue label requirements to be eligible (see https://us.glock.com/en/buy/blue-label-program).
+The buyer must meet blue label requirements to be eligible (see https://us.glock.com/en/buy/blue-label-program).
 Under the right circumstances, ANYBODY can buy them unless they are in a state with magazine capacity restrictions.
 Can also be govt/mil contract guns.

 Purple: Contract overrun guns.
 Can be sold to anyone, and are not required to meet MAP pricing.
 Could be just overseas/export contract overruns.
 These also don’t usually show the quantity or capacity of the magazines on the label in the normal middle-lower space.
 And they often don’t show the type of sites or trigger weight in the upper-middle space.
 It’s also common for the SKU to not follow the typical convention that I have outlined in Product SKU Number Breakdown.